Classification of width 1 lattice tetrahedra by their multi-width: Introduction

-In Section~\ref{sec:width} we formally define the multi-width and prove some of its properties.
-In Section~\ref{sec:quad} we classify the four-point sets in the plane with multi-width \((w_1,w_2)\) which have \(x\)-coordinates \(\{0,0,0,w_1\}\) or \(\{0,0,w_1,w_1\}\).
-In Section~\ref{sec:tet} we define \(\cS_{1,w_2,w_3}\) and prove Theorem~\ref{thm:main}.
-In Section~\ref{sec:computational} we discuss the computational extension of this classification and suggest some conjectures based on the findings.
+In Section~\ref{sec:width} we formally define the multi-width.
+We prove some facts about a polytope of given multi-width.
+In particular a 3-dimensional lattice polytope with multi-width \((w_1,w_2,w_3)\) is equivalent to a subset of \([0,w_1]\times [0,w_2] \times [0,w]\) where \(w\) is the smallest out of \(w_1+w_3-1\) and \(\max\{w_1+w_2,w_3\}\).
+In Section~\ref{sec:quad} we classify the four-point sets in \(\ZZ\) with multi-width \(w_1\) and the four-point sets in \(\ZZ^2\) with multi-width \((w_1,w_2)\) which have \(x\)-coordinates \(\{0,0,0,w_1\}\) or \(\{0,0,w_1,w_1\}\).
+A corollary of this is the classification of multi-width \((1,w_2)\) four-point sets.
+In Section~\ref{sec:tet} we prove Theorem~\ref{thm:main}.
+Propositions~\ref{prop:existence}, \ref{prop:tet_width_is} and \ref{prop:distinct} show that the map taking a lattice tetrahedron to its equivalence class is a well-defined bijection from \(\cS_{1,w_2,w_3}\) to \(\cT_{1,w_2,w_3}\).
+In Section~\ref{sec:computational} we describe the computational extension of this classification.
+We classify the multi-width \((w_1,w_2)\) four-point sets in the plane and the multi-width \((2,w_2,w_3)\) tetrahedra for small \(w_1\), \(w_2\) and \(w_3\).
+Based on these classifications we make conjectures about the functions counting such sets and tetrahedra in general.